AlexKongFY/LPS-game/README.md

 # LPS-game
 Lapis Papyrus Scalpellus Game

-This is javascript game for the classic "Rock Scissor Paper game" with upgrade UI features for the web app.
+This is a javascript game for the classic "Rock Scissor Paper game" with upgrade UI features for the web app.

 Translation for interest: <br>
 Lapis - Rock/Stone <br>